archinemis/Manajemen-barang/README.md

-Android app using sql for db and retrofit to get data
+Android inventory system app using sql for database and retrofit to get data